sveltejs/svelte-eslint-parser/README.md

 No cache directory, no generated tsconfig, no CLI sync step.
 Translations are memoized by `(path, mtime)`, so an edit invalidates automatically.

-#### Known limitation

-Lint rules that surface raw TypeScript diagnostics via `program.getSemanticDiagnostics()` or `program.getSuggestionDiagnostics()` will report positions inside the virtual TypeScript shim, not the original Svelte source.
-Type-aware rules that go through `services.getTypeAtLocation(node)` use the parser's AST positions and are unaffected.
+#### Notes on positions

+Type-aware lint of `.svelte` files always works against the parser's virtual TypeScript shim: `services.getTypeAtLocation(node)` is fine because the node positions are restored to the original Svelte source by the parser's `restoreContext`, but a rule that reads raw diagnostics out of TypeScript (`program.getSemanticDiagnostics(sourceFile)` and friends) sees positions that index into the shim, not the Svelte source.

+This is a pre-existing characteristic of type-aware Svelte lint — TypeScript only ever sees the shim, regardless of whether the hook is on.
+The hook does not change positions for the file being parsed.

+What the hook does change is cross-file resolution: a sibling `import './Other.svelte'` resolves to actual virtual TypeScript instead of an opaque `declare module '*.svelte'`, so type-aware rules report better information through the affected nodes.

 ---